Eddie Roberts (boxer)

-Edward Roberts (born as Edwin Lionel Rowland) (January 20, 1903 – March 3, 1968), better known as Eddie Roberts, was an American Welterweight/Middleweight boxer,actor and a World War I, World War II and Korean War veteran who competed from 1922 to 1931.
-He held the title of Pacific Northwest Welterweight Champion and was a serious contender for the World Welterweight championship in 1926-1927.
+Edward Robertson (born as Edwin Lionel Rowland) (January 20, 1903 – March 3, 1968), better known as Eddie Roberts, was an American Welterweight/Middleweight boxer, actor and a World War I, World War II and Korean War veteran who competed from 1922 to 1931.
+He held the title of Pacific Northwest Welterweight Champion and was a serious contender for the World Welterweight championship in 1926–1927.

 Early life

-Eddie Roberts was born on January 20, 1903, in Anacortes, Washington to father Edwin Luther Rowland, the owner of a Livery and transport business, and mother Mamie Kreamer.
+Eddie Roberts was born on January 20, 1903, in Anacortes, Washington to father Edwin Luther Rowland of Scotch-Irish parentage, the owner of a Livery and transport business and a City Marshal, and mother Mamie Kreamen of German parentage, a housewife.
 The youngest of two brothers, he lived in Anacortes up until at least the age of 7, reportedly he later grew up in Alameda.
-His father passed away when Roberts was seven years old due to an automobile accident and subsequent drowning.
+His father died when Roberts was seven years old due to a broken neck in an automobile accident.
 Roberts attended Whitney Primary School.
-Roberts filled his draft registration card under a fake name on September 12, 1918 at the age of 15.
-He joined the United States Navy and was stationed at the Brooklyn Navy Yard after which being moved to the battleship USS Arkansas in Guantánamo Bay in 1920 at the latest and gaining the rank of fireman and afterwards water tender.
+Roberts filled his draft registration card under a fake name on September 12, 1918, at the age of 15.
+Roberts was a fireman on the USS Chicago, USS Milwaukee and the SS Saint Paul.
+He joined the United States Navy on February 17, 1919 and was stationed at the Brooklyn Navy Yard after which being moved to the battleship USS Arkansas in Guantánamo Bay in 1920 at the latest and gaining the rank of fireman and afterwards water tender.
 On November 27, 1929, Roberts married Agnes Serene Anderson.

 Amateur career

-While being stationed on the USS Arkansas, Roberts engaged in friendly boxing matches with his fellow sailors which caught the attention of the ship's athletic director who induced him to join the Atlantic squadron fistic competition.
-Roberts proceeded to win the middleweight championship of the navy.
+While serving on the USS Arkansas as a Master-at-arms, Roberts' boxing skills were noticed by his fellow sailors, who often engaged in friendly sparring matches with him.
+His impressive performance in these matches caught the attention of the ship's athletic director, who saw his potential as a competitive boxer.
+With the encouragement of his the athletic director, Roberts decided to join the Atlantic Squadron fistic competition.
+Roberts' decision to join the competition turned out to be a wise one, as he quickly rose through the ranks and eventually won the middleweight championship of the navy.